drycc/workflow/src/managing-workflow/platform-logging.md

 ```
 Error: There are currently no log messages.
 Please check the following things:
-1) Logger and fluentd pods are running.
+1) Logger and fluentbit pods are running.
 2) The application is writing logs to the logger component by checking that an entry in the ring buffer was created: kubectl  --namespace=drycc logs <logger pod>
-3) Making sure that the container logs were mounted properly into the fluentd pod: kubectl --namespace=drycc exec <fluentd pod> ls /var/log/containers
+3) Making sure that the container logs were mounted properly into the fluentbit pod: kubectl --namespace=drycc exec <fluentbit pod> ls /var/log/containers
 ```

 ## Architecture Diagram